.mp3 audio files not displayed in Jetpack

 Also, test the audio demo on the mediaElement JS site.
 (The audio demo should be the one below the video.)

-#7 Updated by Boone Gorges about 7 years ago
+#7 Updated by Boone Gorges over 7 years ago

 - Status changed from Assigned to Reporter Feedback